baugarten/node-restful/README.md

 The best part is that `restful.model` returns a Mongoose model, so you can interact with it the same way that you're already accustomed to! (i.e. `new Resource`, `Resource.findById`, etc.)

+## Support

+This library is currently supported through complaint driven development, so if you see something, have a feature request, open an issue and if it seems to jive with the mission of the library, I'll prioritize it.

 ## Install

 ```